ReturnRei/Snort_poc/README.md

 - `docker exec -it [nginx | attacker | user] bash`

 - ## In nginx, run:
-this command will allow you to setup snort, and the rules you import in it.
 - snort: `/home/snorty/snort3/bin/snort -c /home/snorty/snort3/etc/snort/snort.lua -R /home/snorty/ffs.rules -A alert_full -i eth0`
-This command will run the vulnerability on local.
+- - this command will allow you to setup snort, and the rules you import in it.

 - Local PoC: `source runpoc.sh`
+- - This command will run the vulnerability on local.
 - ## in user, run:
 This command will curl every second the server, and trigger the vulnerability on nginx server
 - `./ucurl.sh`